AlexanderKroll/KM_prediction/README.md

 ## Content

-There exist four different jupyter notebooks in the folder named "code".
+There exist five different jupyter notebooks in the folder named "notebooks_and_code".
 All machine learning models in these jupyter notebooks can be either trained or our pretrained weights can be loaded from the folder "datasets/model_weights".

-#### - Downloading and preprocessing BRENDA data.ipynb:
+#### -Downloading and preprocessing BRENDA data.ipynb/Downloading and preprocessing Sabio-RK data.ipynb:
 Conatins all the necessary steps to download the data from BRENDA, to preprocess it and to split it into training, test, and validation set.
-Alternatively to executing the code in this notebook, our training, test, and validation sets (named "test_data.pkl", "training_data.pkl", and "validation_data.pkl"), which are stored in the folder named datasets, can be used for model training and evaluation.
+Alternatively to executing the code in this notebook, our training and test sets (named "test_data.pkl", "training_data.pkl"), which are stored in the folder named "./datasets/splits", can be used for model training and evaluation.

+#### -Downloading and preprocessing Sabio-RK data.ipynb:
+Conatins all the necessary steps to download the data from Sabio_RK, preprocessing it and evaluating the gradient model that was trained on the BRENDA data.

-#### - Training full model with enzyme and substrate information.ipynb:
+#### - Training full model with enzyme and substrate information.ipynb
 Contains all steps to train and validate our final model that uses enzyme and substrate information to predict KM values.
-It also contains the code to plot figure 4 of our paper.

-#### - Effect of additional features (MW and LogP) for the GNN.ipynb:
+#### - Effect of additional features (MW and LogP) for the GNN fingerprints.ipynb
-To investigate the effect of the two additional features, molecular weight and LogP-coefficient, for the performance of the GNN, we trained and validated models with both, with only one, and with none of these features and compare the results.
-It also contains the code to plot figure 3 of our paper.
+To investigate the effect of the two additional features, molecular weight and LogP-coefficient, we trained and validated models with both, with only one, and with none of these features and compare the results.

-#### - Training FCNN with ECFPs.ipynb:
+#### - Training NNs and gradient boosting models with molecular fingerprints.ipynb
-Contains the training of a fully-connected neural network (FCNN) with extended-connectivity fingerprints (ECFPs) as input and the code to plot figure 2 of our paper.
+Contains the training of fully-connected neural networks (FCNNs), gradient boost models and elastic nets with extended-connectivity fingerprints (ECFPs) as input.